Observations of high-frequency spectral peaks from in-situ waves in ice data: evidence for nonlinear waves in ice triad interactions?: Introduction

 Interestingly, the term representing the effect of elasticity (i.e. $Bk^5$) makes it easy for the nonlinear resonant wave triad necessary conditions between 3 wave components $(1, 2, 3)$, i.e. (using the shorthand notation mentioned above and omitting the $_r$ indexes for simplicity):

-to be fulfilled \cite{phillips1966dynamics,phillips1981wave,madsen1993bound}, as we will discuss later in this manuscript.
-Although triads and other resonant interactions have, to the best of our knowledge, not been discussed extensively on the basis of field measurements, a few theoretical works can be found that discuss their possible existence \cite{marchenko1999stability,marchenko1999stability2}.
-The only reported observations of high-frequency spectral peaks we know of, and that may be similar to ours, are the ones from \cite{johnson2021observing}, though these seem to match a 4th order, rather than 2nd order (as we observe here, see below) high-frequency spectral peak, and it is uncertain what their origin is and whether they may come from the effect of wind per se, or can be the result of some nonlinear wave energy redistribution.
+to be fulfilled \citep{phillips1966dynamics,phillips1981wave,madsen1993bound}, as we will discuss later in this manuscript.
+Although triads and other resonant interactions have, to the best of our knowledge, not been discussed extensively on the basis of field measurements, a few theoretical works can be found that discuss their possible existence \citep{marchenko1999stability,marchenko1999stability2}, and this was discussed in detail more recently by \citet{pierce2024sum,pierce2025features}.
+In particular, \citet{pierce2024sum} showed through both analytical and numerical simulations that triads can develop over a few tens of wavelengths in ideal conditions and extract significant amounts of energy from the main incoming wave.
+The only reported observations of high-frequency spectral peaks we know of, and that may be similar to ours, are the ones from \citet{johnson2021observing}, though these seem to match a 4th order, rather than 2nd order (as we observe here, see below) high-frequency spectral peak, and it is uncertain what their origin is and whether they may come from the effect of wind per se, or can be the result of some nonlinear wave energy redistribution.

-Regarding wave attenuation, the most widely accepted consensus, based on theoretical arguments, laboratory experiments, and empirical measurements in the ice \cite{wadhams1973attenuation,yu2022,squire2020ocean,loken2021wave,zhao2015modeling, zhao2015wave}, is that the amount of wave energy dissipation at each frequency is proportional to the local amount of wave energy.
+Regarding wave attenuation, the most widely accepted consensus, based on theoretical arguments, laboratory experiments, and empirical measurements in the ice \citep{wadhams1973attenuation,yu2022,squire2020ocean,loken2021wave,zhao2015modeling, zhao2015wave}, is that the amount of wave energy dissipation at each frequency is proportional to the local amount of wave energy.
 This leads to an exponential attenuation of the waves as they propagate in the sea ice and is consistent with the wavenumber formalism introduced above, resulting in:

 where $t$ indicates time (which disappears under a stationary regime assumption), and $a(f, \bold{x}, t)$ is the amplitude of the wave component with frequency $f$ at a location $\bold{x}$ and time $t$, corresponding to an effective propagation depth $| \bold{k}_i(f) \cdot \bold{x} | = k_i(f) x_{\mathrm{eff}}$ in the sea ice.